HH-60W Combat Rescue Helicopter (CRH), United States of America

 CRH programme details

 The USAF announced the replacement of its aging HH-60G helicopters with new CRH in 2010.
 A request for proposal (RFP) was issued for the CRH programme in October 2012.
-Sikorsky teamed up with major subsystems supplier Lockheed Martin to offer a UH-60M derivative as the Air Force's new combat rescue helicopter.
+Sikorsky teamed up with major subsystems supplier Lockheed Martin to offer a UH-60M derivative as the USAF's new combat rescue helicopter.

 The contract also includes options for the production of 112 HH-60W helicopters.
 The Sikorsky-Lockheed Martin team will deliver the helicopters with most advanced capabilities to support all services in combat.